-A: There are many technical terms used for the Internet.
-Some of the common ones are listed and defined below:

-- Boolean: terms (AND, OR, NOT) or symbols (+ ""[]) that are sometimes needed by search engines to refine a search and make it more specific. - browser: software that lets a user access the World Wide Web (e.g., Mozilla Firefox, Microsoft Explorer, Safari). - HTML: hypertext markup language.
+- A: There are many technical terms used for the Internet.
+Some of the common ones are: - Boolean: terms (AND, OR, NOT) or symbols (+ " " [ ]) that are sometimes needed by search engines to refine a search and make it more specific. - browser: software that lets a user access the World Wide Web.
+The most common ones are Netscape Navigator and Internet Explorer. - HTML: Hypertext Markup Language.
 This is the common programming language used in making web pages. - http: hypertext transfer protocol.
-These letters are always at the beginning of a web address or URL. - hyperlink: an underlined word, phrase, or symbol that, when clicked on, takes the user to another location within a website or to another website. - search engine: a tool that searches huge databases of websites to find sites matching the search terms a user enters in the search box. - URL: uniform resource locator.
+These letters are always at the beginning of a web address or URL. - hyperlink: an underlined word, phrase, or symbol that, when clicked on, takes the user to another location within a website or to another website. - search engine: a tool that searches huge databases of websites to find sites matching the search terms a user enters in the search box. - URL: Uniform Resource Locator.
 This refers to a website address.
-It starts with http://>>. - World Wide Web: known as WWW, a network of Internet servers that can communicate with one another, using a language called "http protocol."
+It starts with http://>. - World Wide Web: known as WWW, a network of Internet servers that can communicate with one another, using a language called "http protocol."
 Although the terms WWW and Internet are often used interchangeably, they are technically not the same.
 Because not all Internet servers are connected to the WWW, this term should not be confused with the Internet, which is bigger and contains other ways of finding information and communicating, such as email.